After a night at the hotel, we’re on the short flight to Los Angeles. Zoe C could hack his laptop, but he didn’t use a password, nothing to hack.

 Cilia rolls to one side, a big huff and she’s instantly asleep.

 By unspoken agreement, the rest of the day slips by quietly.
 The kids even napped in a cozy pile in front of the fireplace, stacked together with two dogs bigger than the three children combined.
-Burma decided to sleep on Mickey’s tummy.
+Burma decided to sleep curled up between Mickey and Zak.

 Natalie and I took advantage of the quiet to slip to my room.
 We snuggle, it’s not a sex thing, a comfortable familiarity, no need to talk.